 Mid-Cycle Maintenance Mid-cycle maintenance on fire engines may be required to help ensure that the vehicle's reliability, integrity, safety, and cosmetic value are up to minimum standards.
 It is known that some wear and tear cannot be resolved through a regular maintenance schedule; and it is necessary to perform is special maintenance on the vehicle.
 These costs are chargeable to the WCF; but, before this mid life maintenance can be initiated, required repairs must be identified.
-Estimates of the maintenance and repair cost must be completed prior to having the work done; and a list of repairs and estimates must be approved by the SFMO, prior to starting the work.
+Estimates of the maintenance and repair cost must be completed prior to having the work completed.
 A copy of the estimate and approval shall be forwarded to the Fire Equipment Development Unit at NIFC; so it can be placed in the vehicle's history file.